AakashGfude/canonical-cards/README.md

 Builds css files from scss files.
 This is a custom script that is not part of create-react-app.\
 It is defined in package.json.
 It can be run manually with `npm run build-css`.

-### `watch-css`

-Watches scss files for changes and builds css files from them.
-This is a custom script that is not part of create-react-app.\ It is defined in package.json.
-It can be run manually with `npm run watch-css`.

 ### `npm run dev`

 Runs the app in the development mode.
 Runs `watch-css` and `start` concurrently.\